 Increase Your Salt Intake

-It’s worth noting that excessive salt intake can have negative effects on blood pressure and increase your risk of heart disease, so consume sodium in moderation and opt for healthier foods that contain sodium.
+It’s worth noting that excessive salt intake can have adverse effects on blood pressure and increase your risk of heart disease, so consume sodium in moderation and opt for healthier foods that contain sodium.
 These foods may include beans, nuts, or cheese, among other salty foods.
-It’s also important to talk to your healthcare to determine whether eating more salt is right for you and which foods are best for your nutritional needs.
+It’s also important to talk to your healthcare provider to determine whether eating more salt is right for you and which foods are best for your nutritional needs.

 Consume Caffeine